vinghese/Android-Beginners-Tutorial/README.md

 # Android-Beginners-Tutorial
-Simple Programs Done Using Android Studio..\
+Simple Programs Done Using Android Studio.

-The first program is addition of two numbers in android, The IDE used in Android Studio 2.3 , with Android SDK 7 and Platform SDK 25.0.
+The first program is addition of two numbers in android, The IDE used in Android Studio 2.3 , with Android 7 and Platform SDK 25.0.